Latvia in the Eurovision Song Contest 2017: Heats

 The two heats took place on 5 and 12 February 2017.
 In each heat 11 acts competed and four entries qualified to the semi-final.
-The competing entries first faced a public vote where the top two songs advanced; an additional two qualifiers were then selected from the remaining nine entries by the jury.
+The competing entries first faced a jury vote where the top two songs advanced; an additional two qualifiers were then selected from the remaining nine entries based on the public vote.
 Singer-songwriter Dons was a guest juror for the first heat, while singer, trombonist, radio host and 2009 Latvian Eurovision entrant Intars Busulis was a guest juror for the second heat.